-(c) The labs results must also be accompanied by a scientifically accurate, consistent and reliable Measurement of Uncertainty and the potential range of THC concentration which results from the application of those uncertainty factors
+(c) The lab's results must also be accompanied by a scientifically accurate, consistent and reliable Measurement of Uncertainty and the potential range of THC concentration which results from the application of those uncertainty factors

-- (d) Any lab selected by the Tribe shall meet the following additional standards: - (1) Its quality assurance standards must ensure the validity and reliability of its test results.

-- (2) Its selection of its testing methods and its validation and verification must ensure that the testing methods used are appropriate (fit for the purpose) and that its laboratory can successfully perform the testing. - (3) Its demonstration of testing validity must ensure consistent, accurate analytical performance. - (4) Its method performance specifications must ensure analytical tests are sufficiently sensitive for the purposes of the detectability requirements of this Plan. - (5) It must use only appropriate, validated methods and procedures for all testing activities and measures of uncertainty. - (6) Samples of Hemp material from one Lot shall not be comingled with Hemp material from other lots during the sampling or testing process.
+- (d) Any lab selected by the Band shall meet the following additional standards: - (1) Its quality assurance standards must ensure the validity and reliability of its test results.
+Its selection of its testing methods and its validation and verification must ensure that the testing methods used are appropriate (fit for the purpose) and that its laboratory can successfully perform the testing. - (2) Its demonstration of testing validity must ensure consistent, accurate analytical performance. - (3) Its method performance specifications must ensure analytical tests are sufficiently sensitive for the purposes of the detectability requirements of this Plan. - (4) It must use only appropriate, validated methods and procedures for all testing activities and measures of uncertainty. - (5) Samples of hemp material from one lot shall not be comingled with hemp material from other lots during the sampling or testing process. - (6) Preparation of samples shall require grinding of samples to ensure homogeneity of plant material.

-(e) A test of a representative sample resulting in a higher than the Acceptable Hemp THC Level shall be conclusive evidence that the Lot represented by the sample is not in compliance with this Plan.
+(e) A test of a representative sample resulting in a higher than the total acceptable hemp THC level shall be conclusive evidence that the lot represented by the sample is not in compliance with this Plan.

 (f) The results of all sampling tests shall be returned by the lab to the Producer and the HCO and the testing agent.
-The USDA Lab Report shall contain the items required by Section 30-8-8 of this Plan.
+The USDA Lab Report shall contain the items required by Section 8-8 of this Plan.